paperswithcode/model-index/README.md

 </a>

 </p>

+# model-index: maintain a source of truth for ML models

 `model-index` has two goals:
 - Make it easy to maintain a source-of-truth index of Machine Learning model metadata